darcyweedman/darcyweedman/README.md

 ### Tech & Tools.

 I've dabbled in a bit of everything from Java to Python, SQL, and even Visual Basic when I'm feeling nostalgic.
-Current side projects are playing around with Django and Typescript.
+Current side projects are playing around with FastAPI, google cloud, and Typescript

 ### Connect with me.